williampiat3/ImprovingPSRemotePlay/README.md

 * A more complex one that enables you to have the full experience of the PlayStation remote play but that is a bit trickier to set up.

 ## Price
 Our solution is cheap, and it works on raspberry pi zero, 3 and 4 (so if you have one of these it works), meaning no subscription is needed in order to operate it (apart for your electricity subscription of course).
-And an idle raspberry pi 3 consumes 3.4 Watts which is a small lamp so it won't be much of an extra cost.
+And an idle raspberry pi 3 [consumes 1.9 Watts](https://www.pidramble.com/wiki/benchmarks/power-consumption) which is less than a small lamp so it won't be much of an extra cost.
 The raspberry 3 and 4 can sustain multiple connexions on the VPN but come at a higher cost, on the other hand if there is only one person using the VPN then the pi zero solution is cheaper (half of the price approximatly) the configuration is a little bit trickier at the beginning as you need to ssh from the start on it but it is more efficient.

 For the raspberry pi 3 and 4 you will need: